oconr/BotanySWEM/README.md

-# botanyswam
+# BotanySWEM
-Adds SWEM crop support to BotanyPots
+Adds support for SWEM crops to Botany Pots, allowing for farming of:
+- Alfalfa
+- Timothy
+- Oat